EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 }
 ```

 We need to give the Map the ability to update the zoom and bounds from our code.
-Replace `/* insert: cluster map capabilities */` with:
+Replace `/* insert: cluster map capabilities */` with these attributes:

 ```typescript
 yesIWantToUseGoogleMapApiInternals